calebperelini/car-image-classifier/README.md

 An initial problem encountered was `capture.read()` returning an `image` object with BGR as it's default colour space.
 This was solved with the `cv2.cvtColor()` method, which allows us to convert the captured frame to RGB.

-The next step was to convert the returned array of `image` objects into a byte streams, which the API would accept.
+The next step was to convert the returned array of `image` objects into byte streams, which the API would accept.

 ```python
 def evaluate_images(image_array: list) -> list: